Each of my 3 online world history courses begin in THREE weeks. IT'S NOT TOO LATE TO JOIN!

 Achieving the Goal

 Isn’t that incredible??
 It makes so much sense!
-And, now I am having the joy of using rubrics for all the incredibly diverse choices students might make for projects and presentations.
+And, now I have the joy of using rubrics for all the incredibly diverse choices students might make for projects and presentations.

-And, if you have been wondering, YES, there is still room.
+And, if you have been wondering, YES, there is still room in two classes (Ancient Civilizations & the Bible; and Romans, Reformers, Revolutionaries).
 YES, there is still time.
 Enroll your high school student today for this amazing journey we are about to take.